laracasts/Behat-Laravel-Extension/readme.md

-This extension offers an incredibly simple (and fast) way to begin testing and driving your Laravel applications with Behat.
+This extension offers an incredibly simple (and fast) way to begin testing and driving your Laravel or Lumen applications with Behat.
 Some benefits include:

 - **Fast:** It doesn't depend on anything like Goutte, so it offers a super-fast way to test your UI.
 You don't even need to setup a host to run your tests.
 - **Refresh:** Laravel is automatically rebooted after each scenario (so nothing like user sessions will be persisted).